zorac/php-resque/README.md

 NB.
 Maintaining complete backwards compatability -- other than in respect to the data format in Redis -- is **not** a goal of this fork.
 Major version upgrades *will* include breaking changes.
-Support for discontinued version of PHP may be dropped in minor version upgradaes.
+Support for discontinued version of PHP may be dropped in minor version upgrades.

 ## Additional features